slimphp/Slim-Website/docs/objects/router.md

 ## Container Resolution

 You are not limited to defining a function for your routes.
-In slime there are a few different ways to define your route action functions.
+In Slim there are a few different ways to define your route action functions.

 In addition to a function, you may use:
  - An invokable class